coderchrisdean/tracked-universe/README.md

 ## Description

 This is a NoSQL API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
 This application uses Express.js for routing, a MongoDB database, and the Mongoose ODM.
+It is tested using Insomnia Core.

 ## Table of Contents